-As aforementioned, the underwriter is tasked with reviewing the borrower's eligibility and qualification for the loan application, such as credit, employment, income tax returns, and other important financials.
-They also review the property’s appraisal report, ensuring it’s worth or above the current purchase price.
+The underwriter reviews the borrower's eligibility and qualification for the loan application, such as credit, employment, income tax returns, and other important financials.
+They also examine the property’s appraisal report, ensuring it’s worth at least or above the current purchase price.

 What happens if the Mortgage Commitment Letter isn’t ready by the time of the financing date?

-Often beyond the borrower’s control due to delays in the financial review, appraisal, or other processes, the buyer’s attorney must then request an extension through the seller’s attorney.
-The seller would be hard-pressed to refuse, as they would risk losing committed escrow, as well as having to relist the home.
+Often beyond the borrower’s control due to delays with the financial review, appraisal, or other processes, the buyer’s attorney must then request an extension through the seller’s attorney.

 Are borrowers required to share the finalized Mortgage Commitment Letter with any other parties?

 In short, no. This letter is provided to the borrower from their mortgage lender.
-They’re not legally binded to supply this document to anyone else involved in the home purchase.
+They’re not legally binded to supply this document to anyone else involved with the home purchase.

 What should borrowers look for when reviewing their Mortgage Commitment Letter?

-It’s very important to closely review this document and any accompanying fine print with your real estate attorney and mortgage lender.
-Both can assist in explaining anything unclear or requiring further clarification.
+It’s very important to closely review this document and accompanying fine print with your real estate attorney and mortgage lender.
 It’s best to be wary of any red flags.
-If something in the letter appears too good to be true, then it probably is.
+If something appears too good to be true, it probably is.

 What happens if the borrower isn’t granted approval?

-Purchasing a home and gathering the required documents and approvals can seem daunting, but it doesn’t have to be.
-It’s best to work with a reputable mortgage lender boasting knowledgeable loan officers, such as Contour Mortgage, for added assurance.
+Purchasing a home and providing required documents and approvals can seem daunting, but it doesn’t have to be.
+It’s therefore best to work with a reputable mortgage lender with knowledgeable loan officers, such as Contour Mortgage.